Good Nutrition Tips for Mesothelioma and Cancer Patients

 These foods have the opposite effect of healing foods and can make a cancer patient feel worse or heal more slowly.

-Some examples of carcinogens in food include compounds called HCAs, which are found in the charring on grilled or overcooked meat, and nitrites and nitrates, which are used as preservatives in some meats, especially deli meats.
+Some examples of carcinogens in food include compounds called HCAs, found in the charring on grilled or overcooked meat, and nitrites and nitrates, which are used as preservatives in some meats, especially deli meats.

 Researchers found a correlation between red meat consumption and higher cancer risks, so limiting meat is often recommended for anyone.